Radiofrequency Ablation for Varicose Veins

 To treat a varicose vein, radiofrequency energy is directed through a thin tube (catheter) inserted through a small incision in the vein.
 It can be used on large veins in the leg.
 It can be done in an office setting using local anesthesia or a mild sedative.
 You will be able to walk after the treatment.
 Recovery typically is short.

-After treatment, you will wear compression stockings for 1 week or more.
+After treatment, you may wear compression bandages or stockings.
+Your doctor will tell you how long to wear them.
 To follow up, your doctor will use duplex ultrasound to make sure that the vein is closed.

 How Well It Works

-• Veins that do not close are treated again.
+Veins that do not close may be treated again.
 Choices include another ablation or another type of procedure.

 Risks